 When I meet new students, I ask why they love yoga and want to dive deeper into their yoga practice.
 I always love hearing each answer as it gives me an insight into their experience and how I can support them.
 Today I want to tell you about the answer that most affected me.
 She responded, “I do yoga, so I can bend and not break.”

 Her answer reminded me of how often I hear people say they don’t do yoga because they “aren’t flexible enough” or “not bendy enough.”
 Each time I hear this, my heart breaks a little.
 This is a distorted image of yoga.
-There are far too many pictures of bodies wrapped up in inaccessible poses that set an unrealistic expectation of the “yoga body” and “yoga ability,” which not only connects with body image struggles it is also so far removed from the benefits of living with the guidance of the eight limb path.
+There are far too many pictures of bodies wrapped up in inaccessible poses that set an unrealistic expectation of the “yoga body” and “yoga ability,” which not only has a causal link with the prevalence of body image struggles—it is also so far removed from the benefits of living with the guidance of the eight limb path.
 As much as I could rant about this for hours, I will leave this for another day.

 What if I break?